 Nothing is right here.
-There are no systems for anything; the health-care system cannot contain cholera, the housing deficit hasn’t changed, education system and the economy are on steady decline.
+There are no systems for anything; the health-care system cannot contain cholera, the housing deficit hasn’t changed, the education system and the economy are in steady decline.

 Nonetheless, in addition to discovering that over $400, 000 was spent Lauretta Lamptey’s accommodation, Ghanaians also learned that someone paid $20,000 for directions to a supermarket in Brazil.
 Another spent $600,000 on a fence wall in Burkina Faso.

 People seek power partly because of hubris and partly because they really believe they can bring some significant change.
 I hope President Mahama isn’t here because his party picked the nicest handsome man for the gullible voter.
 While we may not be able to force him to act, we will not knowingly twist history to make him look good.
 It’s not too late to leave the worst president category.
 Lauretta Lamptey offers a good step towards the exit.